Metabolic Syndrome: A Comprehensive Guide

 Overview

 Metabolic syndrome is a cluster of conditions that occur together.
-These include high blood pressure, high blood sugar, excess belly fat, and abnormal cholesterol levels.
-When you have three or more of these conditions, your risk of heart disease, stroke, and type 2 diabetes increases dramatically.
+These include high blood pressure, high blood sugar, excess belly fat, high triglycerides, and low HDL cholesterol.
+When you have three or more of these five conditions, your risk of heart disease, stroke, and type 2 diabetes increases dramatically.

 About 34% of adults in the United States have metabolic syndrome.
 The condition becomes more common with age.
 It affects both men and women equally, though women are more likely to develop it after menopause.